vuongducphuong/documentation/content/applications/finance/sign.rst

 Sign
 ====

-**Odoo Sign** allows you to send, sign and approve documents online, using electronic signatures.
+**Leansoft Sign** allows you to send, sign and approve documents online, using electronic signatures.

 An **electronic signature** shows a person's agreement to the content of a document.
 Just like a handwritten signature, the electronic one represents a legal bounding by the terms of the signed